 Hollywood has dominated modern movies.
 Many people who have never been to the country still feel they have a good idea of what it is like to live in the United States.

 Many of the best American works of fiction depict individualists and social outcasts who view American society with varying degrees of disapproval and distrust.
 American authors have used fiction to criticize and poke fun at American society.

 In the 20th century, American popular music conquered the world.
 Blues, jazz, big band, country, rhythm & blues, rock & roll, and rap are all listened to around the world.

 It wasn’t until World War II that the United States became a center for modern art.
 American painters like Roy Lichtenstein and Andy Warhol were early leaders of the Pop Art movement.

 The United States has not made much impact on international sports.
 It does usually dominate many events at the Olympics, but when it comes to international sports leagues, the US is outside the dominant culture.

 The world has slowly begun adopting American games.
-Basketball was invented in the US and is a global sport today.
-There is now an American football league in Europe.
-Can baseball be far behind?
+Basketball was invented in the US and is a global sport today, and there is now an American football league in Europe.

 Source: America’s Cultural Role in the World Today